Keyfactor/paloalto-firewall-orchestrator/README.md

-# Palo Alto PA-VM Firewall
+# Palo Alto Orchestrator

-Palo Alto PA-VM Firewall Orchestrator for Add, Remove and Inventory.
+Palo Alto Panorama/Firewall Orchestrator for Add, Remove and Inventory.

-#### Integration status: Production - Ready for use in production environments.
+#### Integration status: Pilot - Ready for use in test environments.
+Not for use in production.

 ## About the Keyfactor Universal Orchestrator Capability